Blog by Aswin Antony, Business Consultant, Surecomp

 There are too many open banking initiatives to list them all, and they cross several dimensions, including implementation timelines; the range of products and services; the type of institutions and third parties in scope.
 However, they all fall broadly into one of two categories; market-driven or regulatory-driven.

-Regulatory-driven: Europe might reasonably claim to be the ‘cradle of open banking’ – after all, Payment Services Directive (PSD2), General Data Protection Regulation (GDPR) and the UK’s Open Banking Standard pioneered it.
+Europe might reasonably claim to be the ‘cradle of open banking’ – after all, Payment Services Directive (PSD2), General Data Protection Regulation (GDPR) and the UK’s Open Banking Standard pioneered it.
 But, look around now and open banking initiatives are popping up everywhere.

 Outside the EU, two major jurisdictions that have opted for a regulatory-driven approach are Hong Kong and Australia.

-The Hong Kong Monetary Authority issued an open API framework in July 2018, setting out a four-phase approach for banks to implement open APIs, starting with information sharing on products and services, and ending with sharing of transactional information and payments initiation services.
-Contrary to the EU approach however, while banks will be required to develop APIs, they will be able to restrict access to those third-party providers with which they choose to collaborate.
+The Hong Kong Monetary Authority issued an open API framework in July 2018, setting out a four-phase approach for banks to implement open APIs, starting with information sharing on products and services, and ending with sharing of transactional information and payment initiation services.
+Contrary to the EU approach, however, while banks will be required to develop APIs, they will be able to restrict access to those third-party providers with which they choose to collaborate.

 However, it is Australia that stands out for its innovative approach and scale of ambition.
 Like other open banking initiatives, the Consumer Data Right Act (CDR) which is currently being finalized, will allow consumers to share their data with whichever authorized third parties they choose.
 The key difference however is that the CDR is a data policy initiative and not a financial service one.
-While it will apply to banks first, the CDR will subsequently apply to the energy and telecommunication sectors as well, and eventually it could be applied to any sector.
+While it will apply to banks first, the CDR will subsequently apply to the energy and telecommunication sectors as well, and eventually, it could be applied to any sector.
 The CDR is also the first open banking legislation to introduce the concept of ‘reciprocity,’ which is “anyone accredited to receive data must also respond to requests from their own customers to share data.”

 According to the 2019 Open Banking Report published by The Paypers, more than 87% of countries had some form of open APIs in place, reaching over 10,000 institutions around the world.
 This shows open banking becoming a robust phenomenon that is being replicated across borders.